mbalandis/ansible-starter/README.md

 ### Ad-hoc command examples

 - Run sudo apt update on inventory all with module apt with sudo: `ansible all -m apt -a update_cache=true --become --ask-become-pass`
-- Install whatever package you want using apt with sudo on inventory pi with `sudo ansible pi -m apt -a name=[some package] --become --ask-become-pass`
+- Install whatever package you want using apt with sudo on inventory pi with `sudo ansible pi -m apt -a name=[some package] --become --ask-become-pass`.

 ### Playbook

-- Does whatever is defined in the file: `ansible-playbook playbooks/misc.yml`
+- Does whatever is defined in the file: `ansible-playbook playbooks/misc.yml`.
 - Use `--become --ask-become-pass` if have password or ssh key with password.

 ### SSH Agent (Optional)